rhysuki/go.love/README.md

 # Usage

-To see the sample, run this repo as a LÖVE project.
-You can safely delete the entire `sample` folder - make sure to also delete the line `require("sample")(root)` in `main.lua`.
+To see the demo, run this repo as a LÖVE project.
+You can safely delete the entire `demo` folder - make sure to also delete the line `require("demo")(root)` in `main.lua`.

 ## /src/